mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Memcached/index.md

 language: en
 ---

-## Servers and Services > Nginx
+## Servers and Services > Memcached

-The Nginx Web Server is a popular web server used in production environments.
-An instance of Nginx is installed on your Mac by MAMP PRO.
-Information on how to custom configure your Nginx Server can be found [here](../../Settings/Hosts/Nginx) .
+Memcached is an in-memory key-value store for small chunks of arbitrary data.
+Information on how to custom configure your Memcache caching system can be found [here](../../Settings/Hosts/Nginx) .